 If you know me, you know I tend to avoid political discussions and commentary.
-Some of the people closest to me don’t know whether I am a Republican or Democrat or how I feel about former President Trump or now current President Biden.
+As a result, some of the people closest to me don’t know whether I am a Republican or Democrat or how I feel about former President Trump or now current President Biden.
 If you also know me, you know I am a big advocate for helping people expand their own awareness around unconscious bias.
 Professionally, I even focus my practice on issues of sexual harassment, discrimination, and unconscious bias in the workplace.

 In 2020, I had the privilege of leading discussions around race, racism, bias, and understanding with a group of people over several different meetings.
 My co-hosts and I called this The Big Awkward – Real Conversations and Straight Answers about Race, Color, and Equity, with the idea of talking about some of the very hard issues in this complex discussion.
-One of my new friends from this discussion recently shared with me a post about Mike Pompeo and his perspective around multiculturalism which simply oozes divisiveness, racial and discriminatory bias, and perspective that I felt compelled to share.
+One of my new friends from this discussion recently shared with me a post about Mike Pompeo and his perspective around multiculturalism, which oozes divisiveness, racial and discriminatory bias, and a perspective that I felt compelled to share.
 You can see that here Secretary of State Mike Pompeo’s departing message to the US is that multiculturalism is ‘not who America is’ (yahoo.com).

 I generally do not believe in absolute statements and preach about many possibilities.
-That said, if Mr. Pompeo’s view is as illustrated by Yahoo, is multiculturalism is not who America is, he is simply wrong, inappropriate, and an example of what is amiss with some of those in power in our country.
+That said, if Mr. Pompeo’s view is, as illustrated by Yahoo, is multiculturalism is not who America is, he is wrong, inappropriate, and an example of what is amiss with some of those in power in our country.